-The one-shot zero-error capacity, $c_0(\mathcal{N})$, is the largest number number of different messages that Alice can send to Bob with zero probability of error by one use of $\mathcal{N}$.
-Since $c_0(\mathcal{N})$ is the largest set of inputs among which no two are confusable, we have that $c_0(\mathcal{N})=\alpha(X_{\mathcal{N}})$.
+The one-shot zero-error capacity, $c_0(\mathcal{N})$, is the largest $m$ for which Alice and Bob can choose the encoding and decoding functions which allow them to transmit any of the $m$ messages with zero chance of error through one use of $\mathcal{N}$.
+From the discussion in the previous paragraph it is clear that $c_0(\mathcal{N})=\alpha(X_{\mathcal{N}})$.
 It turns out that one-shot zero-error capacity can increase if Alice and Bob are allowed to use shared entanglement \cite{entcap}.
 The capacity in this case is referred to as the entanglement-assisted one-shot zero-error capacity, and denoted $c_0^*(\mathcal{N})$.
 As in the unassisted case, it can be shown that $c_0^*(\mathcal{N})$ only depends on the confusability graph $X_{\mathcal{N}}$ \cite{entcap}.
 Thus, from now on we can consider one-shot capacities of graphs and write $c_0(X)$ or $c_0^*(X)$.
 For each graph $X$, we choose a canonical channel $\mathcal{N}$ that has $X$ as its confusability graph.
-This is the channel with input set $V(X)$, output set $E(X)$, and $\mathcal{N}(e|x)=\frac{1}{deg(x)}$.
+This is the channel with input set $V(X)$, output set $E(X)$, and

 For isolated vertices we can either add loops or allow for isolated vertices to be outputs of our channel.